ABSanthosh/SWENG-837-Course-Project/Readme.md

 - **Transitions**: The arrows (`->`) indicate the flow between actors, showing a sequential process with clear handoffs (e.g., from User to App, App to DB).

-#### Purpose and Insights

-This Activity Diagram maps out Barn’s onboarding process, a key user experience feature.
-The swimlanes clearly delineate responsibilities: the User drives input, the SvelteKit App manages logic and validation, Google OAuth ensures secure authentication, and CockroachDB persists data.
-For developers, it provides a workflow to implement, while testers can use it to verify each step (e.g., validation rules).
-It aligns with Barn’s goal of a smooth, intuitive setup for personalized news delivery.

-Below are the next four sections for your Barn (Better Alternative to RSS News) software design project in GitHub-flavored Markdown, using PlantUML for diagrams where applicable.
-These sections cover the UML Component Diagram, Cloud Deployment Diagram, Skeleton Classes and Tables Definition, and Design Patterns.

 ## UML Component Diagram

-The UML Component Diagram for Barn illustrates the system's physical components and their dependencies, providing a high-level architectural view.
+This UML Component Diagram for Barn illustrates the system's physical components and their dependencies, providing a high-level architectural view.
 This diagram is crucial for understanding how Barn’s software modules interact and rely on external services.

 ![ComponentDiagram](CompnentDiagram.png)